nkbt/react-debounce-input/README.md

 #### `debounceTimeout`: PropTypes.number (default: 100)

-Notification debounce timeout in ms
+Notification debounce timeout in ms. If set to `-1`, disables automatic notification completely.
+Notification will only happen by pressing `Enter` then.

 #### `forceNotifyByEnter`: PropTypes.boolean (default: true)